muneebzafarqureshi/Algorithms/README.md

 # Algorithms
-It includes different Security Algorithms
+In this Repository, it includes different Algorithms.
+Till now, these is only Blowfish Algorithm which was build in Python Programming Language.